cmatschiner/eloquent-javascript/README.md

-# Support files for Eloquent javascript
+# Exercises in Eloquent Javascript

 My own solutions for some of the exercises in the book [Eloquent Javascript](https://eloquentjavascript.net/).
 These solutions are mostly for demonstrating some techniques when I mentor JS juniors.